robertpuccinelli/robertpuccinelli.github.io/_posts/2017-07-02-build-gel-chamber.markdown

 | Cabinet Door Knob | 11645A11 | 1 | ABS Plastic Pull Knob Black Finish, 1-5/16" Knob Diameter, 1" Projection |

 I don't remember if the door knob fit well on this because it originally came with a 1" wood screw, but it could be usable.
 It might be worth looking for an alternative knob or screw.
 Also, things not listed here include:
-* Couple of short 1/4-20 screws to mount the camera to the bracket and the bracket to the top panel.
+* A few short 1/4-20 screws to mount the camera to the bracket and the bracket to the top panel.
 * 8-32 with 0.25" or shorter depth for corner brackets and door hinges.
 * 6-32 with 0.25" or shorter depth for edge braces.
 * Black electrical tape to block light from the gap between the panels.
 The panels we received were slightly smaller than 0.5" (around 0.47").